joshrands/adhoc-routing-framework/aodv/README.md

 [aodv](aodv.h) - Abstract AODV class.
 Brings everything together to make AODV happen.
 The AODV class itself is abstract because there needs to be a method for transmitting data.
 To create an implementation of AODV, inherit from this class and implement the virtual function socketSendData.
 AODVTest is a basic example of how to do this.

-[aodv_packet](aodv_packet.h) - Basic structs to represent the different types of packets sent during aodv.
+[aodv_packets](aodv_packets.h) - Basic structs to represent the different types of packets sent during aodv.

 [aodv_rreq](aodv_rreq.h) - Route Request message.
 The RREQHelper class is used by aodv to manage RREQ messages.
 This class can create RREQs, forward them, decode them, etc.